 For about 2 months each summer ‘Angel II of Islington‘ cruises further afield, well away from London and out into the countryside, offering 5 day residential trips for young people from Islington.

 Typically we travel north from London via Uxbridge towards Berkhampstead and the Chilterns, Milton Keynes, Stoke Bruerne and Braunston in Northamptonshire, and onto Rugby, Coventry and Fazeley, and loads of countryside in between.
 There is plenty of time to learn to steer the boat, and loads of locks to operate.
 There are also lots of off-boat activities to enjoy, such as fishing, barbeques, ball games and night walks, and trips to go skating, swimming, to the cinema and even skiing!
 Other activities and excursions can be organised to fit in round the trip.

 GREAT NEWS!!
-A grant from Children in Need means that we have generous funding available for residential trips with young people – see Residential Project 2018
+A grant we have received means that we have generous funding available for residential trips with young people – for ideas about your trip see the flyer from our Residential Project 2018

 We have a camcorder and laptop with editing suite software available for use by all residential groups, so that each group can make its own video record of their trip!
 (A deposit is required for use of this equipment.)
 See a video from a trip in July 2013 here.

 On a residential trip we also offer our B.O.A.T.S.
 (Boat Operations, Activities and Transferable Skills) course with certificates for all those who successfully complete it.
 This brings together many specific boating skills and softer general skills acquired during a few days travelling and living on Angel.

 We cannot recommend too strongly the importance of coming to see ‘Angel‘ in good time before the trip and seeing the boat’s facilities, and of having a detailed discussion with our skipper about your group’s needs and requirements on and off the boat during the trip.